brandonio21/download-sweeper/README.md

 found within the configuraiton file as commandline arguments, meaning that it can be run without access to a configuration file.

-Further, download-sweeper leverages the isolation provided by virtualenv to ensure that its dependencies (namely PyYaml) are not installed onto the users' entire system.

 ### Systemd Integration ###
-download-sweeper is primarily meant to be run on system startup; however, service files will be instantiated when the user initiates "make" that will allow the user to customize the intervals at which download-sweeper runs.
+download-sweeper is primarily meant to be run on system startup, thus, some pre-made systemd files are provided in the repo.